Fowler's snake eel

 Ophichthus fowleri, also known as the Fowler's snake eel is a species of eel in the family Ophichthidae.
 It is a marine eel which is known from the eastern Central Pacific in Hawaii.

+Etymology

+The fish's patronym was not identified but it is certainly in honor of American ichthyologist Henry Weed Fowler (1878–1965), of the Academy of Natural Sciences of Philadelphia, and a student of Jordan’s at Stanford University.